It looks like she's going to a New Year's Eve party.

 And you know why I believe that?

-Not because she just said it, but that's a good enough reason because you seem to be a decent honorable man.
+Not because you just said it, but that's a good enough reason because you seem to be a decent, honorable man.

-Let me tell you this guilt by association is gonna drive good men and women away from wanting to sit where you're sitting.
+Let me tell you, this guilt by association is going to drive good men and women away from wanting to sit where you're sitting.

-Judge Leto, I am sorry that you've had to go through this.
+Judge Lido, I am sorry that you've had to go through this.

 I am sorry that your family has had to sit here and listen to this.

-Yeah, and uh it was during that that she teared up and uh and and left the uh the hearing room and the APC.
+Yeah, and it was during that that she teared up and left the hearing room and the AP said, he made her cry.

-So last night on uh the big show with John Gibson, interviewing Senator Charles Chuck Schumer at 555.
+So last night on the big show with John Gibson, interviewing Senator Charles Chuck Schumer at 5.55, this is when I was watching the first episode of season five of 24.

-Gibson said, So just your reaction apparently, Miss Alito broke down an emotional reaction to Senator Graham's apology for some of the things that have been said about her husband over the last couple of days.
+Gibson said, so just your reaction, apparently, Ms. Alito broke down in an emotional reaction to Senator Graham's apology for some of the things that have been said about her husband over the last couple of days.

 What'd you think of that?